 Contact Kyle Akin, Project Inspector with Kennedy Jenks Consulting if you have issues with the contractor.
 His number is 541-852-8002.

-Tentative hook-up schedules are available at City Hall.
-These dates may change depending on a number of factors that contractor's face when installing these types of systems.
-It is important to contact the contractor as soon as a household receives a notice that work is about to begin, call Tim at 503-580-7701.
+Hook-up schedules, engineering notes, and fact sheets are available at City Hall.
+If you have not been hooked -up yet, it is important to contact the contractor as soon as your household receives a notice that work is about to begin, Tim at 503-580-7701.
 This is the opportunity to coordinate with the contractor about details on your site.
 When concerns arise after construction has started, it is usually too late to make adjustments.

-The current wastewater interim construction charge is $65 per month/EDU.
+The direct cost to property owners for this project interim construction user fee is $65 per month/EDU.
 The first billing cycle following the month that a property is successfully 'hooked-up' to the new wastewater system is the month that the wastewater user fee becomes $85 per month/EDU.
-As long as the project remains on time and on budget, this will become the final user rate for a number of years.
+As long as the project remains on time and on budget, this will be the final user rate for a number of years.
 See Fact Sheet - Cost Calculator below.

-Wastewater Systems Development Charges (SDCs) have ben approved by City Council.
+Wastewater Systems Development Charges (SDCs) were approved in 2013.
 Wastewater SDCs have been added to the existing Water, Transportation, and Parks SDCs for new development (e.g. new houses).

 Coburg is one of the largest and last Oregon cities that does not have a municipal sewer system.
 With a daytime influx of 3,000 employees in various commercial and industrial facilities and over 200 RV visitor spaces in town, you will understand why replacing the the town's septic tanks with a wastewater collection and treatment system is Coburg's highest priority.